How to Make Homemade Cottage Cheese

 Step 9: Chill and Serve

-Note: Make sure not to dispose of the drippings from the cheese that is in your first extra bowl; this is whey.
-You may know of whey from being sold to fitness gurus and bodybuilders.
-It's also the yellowish liquid that pools on store-bought cottage cheese or yogurt.
-Whey is packed with protein!
-You can save the whey drippings in your fridge or freeze it to use in soups and smoothies.
+Note: Make sure not to dispose of the drippings in your first bowl; this is whey.
+You might have heard of whey, sold by fitness gurus and bodybuilders.
+It's also the yellowish liquid that pools on store-bought cottage cheese or yogurt – and it’s packed with protein!

 How to Store Cottage Cheese